N0153128/AtomicForge/README.md

 >TODO LIST:

--[ ] To find an operation which will be used in Coin generation -[ ] To build a GUI client for miner
+-[ ] To find an operation which will be used in Coin generation

+-[ ] To build a GUI client for miner

--[ ] To write a Wallet that would keep and manage Coins -[ ] To enable integration features
+-[ ] To write a Wallet that would keep and manage Coins

+-[ ] To enable integration features

 >PROGRESS JOURNAL

-I managed to create README.md with proper markup :D
+I managed to create the README.md with a proper markup :D